dc dotCreds

 Defensive Driving and OSHA Awareness

 Defensive driving courses and OSHA awareness training can support safety-focused roles.
-They do not replace CDL licensing, endorsements, or ELDT, but they can help drivers understand workplace safety, hazard awareness, and risk reduction.
+They do not replace CDL licensing, endorsements, or ELDT, but they reinforce workplace safety, hazard awareness, and risk reduction.
 These credentials are most useful when they match the employer’s safety culture or the work environment.

 Fleet Safety and Employer Training